What triggers buyers into not buying?

 “Here’s what our product can do” and “Here’s what you can do with our product” sound similar, but they are completely different approaches.”Jason Fried, co-founder and CEO of BaseCamp

 While features focus on functionality, benefits cater to a buyer’s interest.
-The best way to arrive at benefits is asking yourself the question – “So what?” – to every feature.
+The best way to arrive at benefits is to ask yourself the question – “So what?” – to every feature.
 Your product has carbon fibre frames – so what?
 The drink you sell has fewer calories – so what?
 Your software has an extensive reporting feature – so what?

 Another point to keep in mind while sales skills training is to make use of the words ‘you’ and ‘your’ in your sentences as often as possible.
 So instead of saying – “Our product can make it easier to streamline workflows”, say – “Our streamlined workflows will help you launch your products faster to the market.”